SharjeelAliCS/Procedural-Building-Generator/README.md

 This uses the CGAL library to create shapes.
 To run it, simply compile the main.cpp program and run it.

+Note:
+1. In order to use the C++ code, please make sure your compiler supports C++11
+2. In order to run the program, move the "input_parameters.txt" and move this to wherever your C++ compiler looks for input files.
+3. Rename the C++ file to main.cpp

 # Running